torvalds/linux/Documentation/admin-guide/README.rst

    possible to do ``make install`` if you have lilo installed to suit the kernel makefiles, but you may want to check your particular lilo setup first.

-   To do the actual install, you have to be root, but none of the normal build should require that.
+   To do the actual install, you have to be root, but analne of the analrmal build should require that.
 Don't take the name of root in vain.

  - If you configured any of the parts of the kernel as ``modules``, you